 … the verb chelidonize is a proper word for the chirping of swallows as they fly overhead.
 It derives from the Greek word for swallow, chelidon—which is also the origin of …

-… the 17th century adjective Chelidonian.
-As well as being used to describe anything the deep red color of a swallow’s throat, Chelidonian winds are warm spring winds, so called because they tended to start blowing around the same time that swallows and martins began to return in the spring.
+… the 17th-century adjective Chelidonian.
+In addition to being used to describe anything that is the deep red color of a swallow’s throat, Chelidonian winds are warm spring winds, so called because they tended to start blowing around the same time that swallows and martins began to return in the spring.

-According to an 18th century dictionary of botanical terms, Frondescentia is “leafing season,” or “the time of the year when plants first unfold their leaves.”
-Likewise, a plant that is frondescent is just beginning to bud or produce leaves; frondescence is the process of budding or producing leaves; and when a plant frondesces, then it grows or puts forth leaves or buds.
+According to an 18th-century dictionary of botanical terms, frondescentia is “leafing season,” or “the time of the year when plants first unfold their leaves.”
+Likewise, a plant that is frondescent is just beginning to bud or produce leaves; frondescence is the process of budding or producing leaves; and when a plant frondesces, it grows or puts forth leaves or buds.
 All four of these come from the Latin word for “leaf,” frons.

 Coined in the 18th century, floriage is blossom, or the collective flowers of a plant or tree.
 Likewise, a floriation is a decoration made of flowers (or figuratively a musical flourish), while efflorescence is the development or production of blossoming flowers.